datatrail-jhu/rgoogleclassroom/README.md

 You can [read the rgoogleclassroom package documentation here](https://datatrail-jhu.github.io/rgoogleclassroom/docs/index.html).

-To use this package you need to have a GOogle Classroom account.
+To use this package you need to have a Google Classroom account.
 Go here to get that: https://edu.google.com/workspace-for-education/classroom/

 ## How to install